 An indictment merely alleges that crimes have been committed.
 The defendant is presumed innocent until proven guilty beyond a reasonable doubt.

 If convicted, Williams faces a statutory maximum sentence of 20 years in prison for each mail fraud count and a mandatory minimum sentence of two years in prison for aggravated identity theft.
 Williams also faces a period of supervised release, restitution, monetary penalties and forfeiture.

-U.S. Attorney Beck, Acting Deputy Assistant Attorney General Goldberg, and U.S. Attorney Callahan commended special agents of Internal Revenue Service Criminal Investigation, FBI and the U.S. Postal Inspection Service as well as the Dothan Alabama Police Department and Alexander City Alabama Police Department, who conducted the investigation, and Trial Attorneys Michael C. Boteler and Charles M. Edgar, Jr. of the Tax Division, who are prosecuting the case with assistance from the U.S. Attorney’s Offices for the Eastern District of Missouri and Middle District of Alabama.
+Acting Deputy Assistant Attorney General Goldberg and U.S. Attorney Callahan commended special agents of Internal Revenue Service Criminal Investigation, FBI and the U.S. Postal Inspection Service as well as the Dothan Alabama Police Department and Alexander City Alabama Police Department, who conducted the investigation, and Trial Attorneys Michael C. Boteler and Charles M. Edgar, Jr. of the Tax Division, who are prosecuting the case with assistance from the U.S. Attorney’s Offices for the Eastern District of Missouri and Middle District of Alabama.

 Additional information about the Tax Division and its enforcement efforts may be found on the division’s website.